Gauthier23/Forest-Fire/README.md

 It was possible to retrieve their LIDAR data from the [Swiss Confederation website](https://www.swisstopo.admin.ch/fr/geodata/height/surface3d.html) with the swissSURFACE3D program.

-They were then processed with the "CloudCompare" software to produce encrypted images in PNG format.
+They were then processed with the "CloudCompare" software to produce encoded images in PNG format.

 This allows us to import with some precision the position of each tree.